Shahzaib786c/final-project-git-github/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to this project!

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

 ## How to Contribute
 1. Fork the repository.